 In addition to the techniques for word elicitation, My Toddler’s First Words also gives a parent and/or caregiver a 30-day program with charts and suggestions.
 This may be where the speech-language pathologist (SLP) can use the book.
 The SLP can assist the parent/caregiver in using the chart to meet the goals that have been set for a child in speech therapy.

-As a result of using the techniques in the book, parents speech-language pathologists have benefitted.
-This can be seen in the comments by speech-language pathologist and parents on using Ms. Scanlon’s (the author’s) suggested techniques for increasing communication in early children.
+As a result of using the techniques in the book, parents and speech-language pathologists have benefitted.
+This can be seen in the comments by speech-language pathologists and parents on using Ms. Scanlon’s (the author’s) suggested techniques for increasing communication in early children.
 Unfortunately, there are too many excellent suggestions to be mentioned in a short book review.
 For more suggestions, check out the book on Amazon.

 You can find more information on Kimberly O. Scanlon’s My Toddler’s First Words as well as her other books on her website.

 Lavelle Carlson is the author of several storybooks, including I Am Not Sleeping (for teaching early verbs in English and Spanish).
 More books by speech-language pathologists/authors can be found at www.slpstorytellers.com by clicking on Books by Speech-language Pathologists.